JProxxi/markdown/simpleTestKnowledeXfer.md

 If we navigate to 'Configuration > Testing' we should be able to find our newly written test in the list. we can run it by simply selecting the check box and hitting Run.
 ### Command Line
 We can run our newly created test by using the `run-test.sh` script found at `/var/www/html/<yourSite>/scripts` (This must be run from your sites main directory)
-Ex. `php scripts/run-tests.sh --verbose 'Some Group'`
+Ex. `php scripts/run-tests.sh --verbose 'Some Group'` .
+More information on how to use `run-tests.sh` can be obtained by simply running the script with no arguments `php scripts/run-tests.sh`
 ### Failing Tests